GloriaOlaleye/gloriaolaleye.github.io/README.md

   ![image](https://github.com/GloriaOlaleye/gloriaolaleye.github.io/blob/main/pictures/y.png)

  Similarly, these trends were observed in the ending stations. casual riders end their trips around places they start from.
 This applies to members as well.
+In conclusion, it can be concluded that casual riders travel longer than members while members make more trips than casual riders.
+Moreover, Casual riders make use of Cyclistic bikes for leisure purposes while members use Cyclistic bikes to commute to and from work.

+## Act